Johnsi14/RefinedArch-pkgbuild/README.md

 2. Generate the Public Key and Upload it
 3. Get the Repositorys
 4. Make the Repository an GITHUB Pages
+5. Build the Packages for the first Time
+6. Additional Things
+7. Adding Repo to System
+8. Future

 ---